-Explore Aesop’s fables with this KS2 text types resource pack.
-Pupils will write read the model texts ‘The North Wind and the Sun’ and ‘The Town Mouse and the Country Mouse’ and then go on to retell them in their own writing.
+Explore Aesop’s fables with this Key Stage 2 text types resource pack.
+Pupils will read the model texts ‘The North Wind and the Sun’ and ‘The Town Mouse and the Country Mouse’, showing WAGOLL (what a good one looks like), and then go on to retell them in their own writing.
 They will use the model texts to identify features of fables and specific grammar and punctuation skills that they can apply in their own stories.

 Model Text 1 - The North Wind and the Sun